shiquan/shiquan.github.io/Yano/RunAutoCorr.md

 </tr>
 <tr>
 <td style="white-space: nowrap; font-family: monospace; vertical-align: top">
-<code id="weight.matrix.name">weight.matrix.name</code>
+<code id="wm.name">wm.name</code>
 </td>
 <td>
-Weight graph name in Seurat object.
-After this function, the graph can be visited by obj\[\[weight.matrix.name\]\].
-Default name is "WeightMatrix", if you change the default name, you should specific the new name in RunBlockCorr.
+Weight matrix/graph name in Seurat object.
+After this function, the graph can be visited by obj\[\[wm.name\]\].
+Default name is "RNA_wm", if you change the default name, you should specific the new name in RunBlockCorr.
 </td>
 </tr>
 <tr>